 When it comes to trying to stay healthy generally, regardless of Covid-19, breathing cleaner air can only ever be a good thing.

-An air purifier shouldn’t be your first line of defence, though: if you can increase the flow of fresh air into your home by opening windows, then do that instead.
+An air purifier shouldn’t be your first line of defence, though: if you can increase the flow of fresh air into your home by opening windows, do that instead.

 If that’s not a viable option – say, you live on a very polluted street or you suffer from hay fever – then an air purifier can help by trapping common allergens and delivering cleaner air.
 If you suffer from allergies, a good air purifier can help you by trapping pollutants such as dust and pollen particles.